Choosing a Doctor After a Work Injury

-Can I Choose my Own Doctor?
+Can I Choose my Own Physician?

-According to the Pennsylvania Workers’ Compensation Act, for an employer to control where an employee goes for medical treatment the employer must:
+According to the Pennsylvania Workers’ Compensation Act, for an employer to control where an employee goes for medical treatment, the employer must:

 - Create a list of at least six different health care providers that must include at least three physicians.

 - Display this list where all workers can see it.

 - Have an injured worker sign a required notice as soon as possible after being hurt on the job.

 If the employer fails to follow the above steps, then the employer cannot tell you were to go to get medical treatment.
 In our experience, nearly 90 percent of injured workers are treated by a company doctor when they are not required to do so.

 The Benefits of Using Your Own Doctor